thenewobjective/thenewobjective.github.io/_posts/mindscape/2020-07-18-visions-of-revelation.md

 ## Other Candidates

 If you are aware of other dream or visionary discoveries like those above I'd like to see them.
-There are others I considered adding but the details about the inspirations are murky or the impact of the revelation didn't meet an arbitrary theshold I had.For example:
+There are others I considered adding but the details about the inspirations are murky or the impact of the revelation didn't meet an arbitrary theshold I had.
+For example:

 [Grigori Perelman](https://en.wikipedia.org/wiki/Grigori_Perelman){:target="_blank"}
 proved the [Poincaré conjecture](https://en.wikipedia.org/wiki/Poincar%C3%A9_conjecture){:target="_blank"} and consumes mushrooms.